Skip to Content

 Project Activities:

-2. Conduct research on regulatory landscape and spice supply chain analysis
+• Conduct research on the regulatory landscape and a spice supply chain analysis

-Project Objective: Reduce lead exposure from metal cookware by assessing how, when, where, and why lead is entering cookware in India and working with regulators and producers to identify lead-free solutions.
+• Reduce lead exposure from metal cookware in India by assessing how, when, where, and why lead enters cookware

 Project Activities:

-1. Dissemination of findings on recent lead contaminated cookware study to key stakeholders in Tamil Nadu
+• Share findings from the recent lead-contaminated cookware study with key stakeholders in Tamil Nadu

 Return to Content